singapaul/wordsy/README.md

 Troubleshooting:

-- hydration errors can happen if you put a div in a p, or a body within a main tag https://www.gatsbyjs.com/docs/how-to/local-development/troubleshooting-common-errors/#problems-with-the-cache
+- hydration errors can happen if you put a div in a p, or a body within a main tag - the browser does some parsing and will reorganise stuff to make it valid so things like div inside of p, it'll close the p tag before rendering the div tag I believe, etc https://www.gatsbyjs.com/docs/how-to/local-development/troubleshooting-common-errors/#problems-with-the-cache